Pepakura Hyrule Shield

 If you’d like to make your own Hyrule shield, you’ll need to start off with the Pepakura software found on the following link: http://www.tamasoft.co.jp/pepakura-en/download/designer.html

-You’ll also need the file that has the Hyrule shield plan… I can’t seem to find it on the Pepakura site, but I still have the files on my hard drive.
-If anyone wants it, just message and I can send it to you by email.
+You’ll also need the file that has the Hyrule shield plan… I can’t seem to find it on the Pepakura site, but I’ve uploaded them on Dropbox.
+You can download the files at the following link: Pepakura Shield Files

 You’ll also need:

 3) Plastic containers for mixing; I used disposable cups